-4313 Health and Physical Education Internship 3 credit hours
+4313 Health and Physical Education Internship

 Prerequisite: 15 hours in Health and Physical Education and Consent of Instructor.
 Supervised professional-level health and/or physical education assignment with a public, private, or governmental organization.
 May be repeated for a total of six credit hours.